Ensuring our food security

 Bees and other pollinators are under threat worldwide for a number of reasons, including:

-Honey bees are susceptible to a number of diseases.
+Bees are susceptible to a number of diseases.
 With global movements and the intensification of farming practices, the prevalence of a number of bee diseases is increasing.
 Australia is, for now, the only continent that remains free from the Varroa destructor mite responsible for spreading viruses and contributing to large scale honey bee colony losses globally.

 A loss of access to nesting sites, nectar and pollen resources impacts native bee populations.
 It also makes it difficult to impossible for commercial beekeepers to maintain a viable business and by extension to sustain enough healthy and strong hives for pollination services.
 Habitat destruction results from clear fell logging practices, and from urban encroachment.
 Beekeeper access to public lands is also impacted by government policies and varies widely from state to state.